MicrosoftDocs/security/security-docs/engineering/Disable-Legacy-TLS.md

 Figure 1: Default TLS Version selection and Certificate Binding Functionality

-- <https://secure.contoso.com> directs your customers to a service endpoint supporting only TLS 1.2 and above.
+- secure.contoso.com directs your customers to a service endpoint supporting only TLS 1.2 and above.

-- <https://legacy.contoso.com> directs customers with legacy TLS 1.0
-    needs (like those still migrating to TLS 1.2) to an endpoint which supports TLS 1.0 for a limited time.
+- legacy.contoso.com directs customers with legacy TLS 1.0 needs (like those still migrating to TLS 1.2) to an endpoint which supports TLS 1.0 for a limited time.
 This allows customers to finish readiness testing for TLS 1.2 without service disruption and without blocking other customers who are ready for TLS 1.2.

-Traditionally, you’d need two physically separate hosts to handle all the traffic and provide for TLS version enforcement, as servicing TLS requests with a minimum protocol version requires disabling weaker protocols via system-wide registry settings.
+Traditionally, you'd need two physically separate hosts to handle all the traffic and provide for TLS version enforcement, as servicing TLS requests with a minimum protocol version requires disabling weaker protocols via system-wide registry settings.
 We have made this